-11. Fromus Green and Play Area Description: Fromus Green and Play Area is an open amenity space and includes a children's play area.
-It is owned and maintained by East Suffolk Council. • In reasonably close proximity Fromus Green is in the town centre between the High Street to the community it serves and Hopkins Homes housing estate.
-Demonstrably special to a Fromus Green is an essential feature of the town being the local community and holds a only open space for general community use in the heart of particular local significance the town.
-Local in character and is not Fromus Green is in character with a town recreational space an extensive tract of land and at 1.12 hectares is not an extensive tract of land when considered in the context of the area of the town a whole.
+11. Fromus Green and Play Area

+Description: Fromus Green and Play Area is an open amenity space and includes a children's play area.
+It is owned and maintained by East Suffolk Council.

+• In reasonably close Fromus Green is in the town centre between the High proximity to the community Street and Hopkins Homes housing estate. it serves Demonstrably special to a Fromus Green is an essential feature of the town local community and holds being the only open space for general community use a particular local in the heart of the town. significance Local in character and is not Fromus Green is in character with a town recreational an extensive tract of land space and at 1.12 hectares is not an extensive tract of land when considered in the context of the area of the town a whole.

-Figure 57: Fromus Green and Play Area.
+Figure 55: Fromus Green and Play Area.